Car key burglaries

 Having your vehicle stolen can be extremely upsetting and have a major impact on your daily routine – getting to work, dropping the kids off at school or running a business.

 A car key burglary involves a house being burgled and car keys being stolen.
-Some of the makes and models stolen include VW Golf, Vauxhall Astra, Ford Focus, Ford Fiesta, Audi A3 and Vauxhall Corsa.
-The vehicles stolen may end up getting written off, used in other criminal offences, sold on or broken down for parts.
+Many of the major makes have been targeted, these include VW's, Audi, BMW, Land Rover, as well as Ford Fiestas and Vauxhall Corsa's.
+The vehicles stolen often end up being used in other criminal offences, sold on or broken down for parts.

 - If you have gates securing your driveway area make sure you keep them closed and locked

-- Think about where you keep your car keys at home?
-Are they within reach of the letterbox? please ensure your home is secure by locking your door and closing windows
+- Think about where you keep your car keys at home.
+Do not keep them within reach of the letterbox.
+Please ensure your home is secure by locking your door and closing windows.

 - Enhanced security handles achieving a 2 star rating under TS 007 should also be considered